Miconen/wp-api-scraper/README.md

   path: "wp-json/wp/v2/posts"
   categories: "0" # Currently does not support optional url parameters
   per_page: "your_number_here" # Max is 100
+  cooldown: 5 # Time in seconds to wait between requests
 keywords: ["list of strings to save into files"]
 ```